Product Distribution Models

 Your focus for B2C products will be in generating hypotheses, prototyping, shipping, and learning.
 You don’t need to get the product right the first time, since you won’t significantly damage user trust, and user trust is easy to regain.

-For internal products and B2B products, as soon as you lose trust, your customer is highly likely to fire your product, and to permanently reject using it again even if you fix the problem.
-That’s because internal products and B2B products introduce significant financial risk to the customer, and they need to know that they can rely on you for every step of the way.
+For internal products and B2B products, as soon as you lose trust, your customer is highly likely to fire your product and to permanently reject using it again even if you fix the problem.
+According to the product experts in the PMHQ community, that’s because internal products and B2B products introduce significant financial risk to the customer, and they need to know that they can rely on you every step of the way.

 Internal products rarely have any competitors at all.
-Internal products are targeted towards the unique pains of the organization and typically have near-perfect product / market fit.
+Internal products are targeted towards the unique pains of the organization and typically have company-perfect product/market fit.

 It’s hard to displace an internal product with an external solution because external solutions must solve for a variety of users, whereas internal products serve only a single organization and can be tuned to fit the exact needs of the company.